jMetal/jMetalMSA/README.md

 # jMetalMSA: a framework for solving Multiple Sequence Alignment problems with Multi-Objective metaheuristics

-jMetalMSA is a software project aimed at solving multiple sequence alignment (MSA) problems by using multi-objective metaheuristics.
+jMetalMSA is an Open source software tool aimed at solving multiple sequence alignment (MSA) problems by using multi-objective metaheuristics.
 It is based on the jMetal multi-objective framework, which is extended with an encoding for representing MSA solutions.

+##Architecture of jMetalMSA

+The object-oriented architecture of jMetalMSA is shown in Fig. 1, where we can observe that it is composed of four core classes (Java interfaces).
+Three of them (MSAProblem, MSAAlgorithm, and MSASolution) inherits from their counterparts in jMetal (the inheritance rela- 3 jMetalMSA project in GitHub: http://github.com/jmetal/jmetalmsa tionships are omitted in the diagram), and there is a class Score to represent a given MSA scoring function.

+Architecture of jMetalMSA (some inheritance associations have been not included to simplify the diagram).

+##List of Algorithms

-Currently it contains an implementation of the NSGA-II algorithm configured with a single-point crossover and shift closed gaps mutation operators, and three objectives to optimize: STRIKE, percentage of alignment columns and percentage of non gaps.
+Contains an implementation of the NSGA-II algorithm configured with a single-point crossover and shift closed gaps mutation operators, and three objectives to optimize: STRIKE, percentage of alignment columns and percentage of non gaps.
 These settings corresponds to the [MOSAStrE algorithm](http://bioinformatics.oxfordjournals.org/content/early/2013/06/21/bioinformatics.btt360.abstract).

 ## Summary of features
 jMetalMSA contains the following features: